Introduction

 D. Producing Actionable Intelligence Products

-VIII.
 Challenges and Ethical Considerations in Intelligence Collection

 A. Legal and Privacy Implications